vryzhov/COSC416-2024/lab4/README.md

 ## Introduction

-Your goal of this Lab is building a movie recommendation engine.
-In our classes, we studied two types of methods used for such engines -  one is the content-based, and the second is called collaborative filtering.
-You will build variations of these two engine types using.
-The data set for this lab contains users and movies they watched.
+The lab part of the course related to the recommendation engines (recommenders) consists of two sections.
+The first section is about the content-based recommendations (lab 4), and the second section is the direct application of collaborative filtering techniques.
+The second section will be the topic of the next week's lab (lab 5).

-This lab assumes your familiarity with the class material of Week 06.
+You will build variations of these two engine types using Cypher.
+The data set to work contains users and movies they watched.

-The lab consists of two sections.
-The first section is about the content-based recommendations, and the second section is the direct application of collaborative filtering techniques.
-The second section will be the topic of the next week's lab.
+Both labs assumes your familiarity with the class material of Week 06.

 ## Setup